ue22-p20/web-intro/notebooks/12-css-basics.md

 * listed in the `Elements` pane of the devel tools
   in the `Computed` tab
 * [several hundreds of them](https://css-tricks.com/how-many-css-properties-are-there/)
-* note that not all properties affect all elements
+* note that not all properties are relevant on all elements